How strong is Italian passport?

 Who can get Italian citizenship by ancestry

-Italian passport eligibility can be determined “jus sanguinis”, or "the right of blood."
-If a parent, grandparent, or grand-grandfather of a person was born in Italy, that person can apply for Italian citizenship.
+Italian passport eligibility can be determined by “jus sanguinis”, or "the right of blood."
+If a parent, grandparent, or great-grandfather of a person was born in Italy, that person can apply for Italian citizenship.
 An applicant must be older than 18.

 The applicant needs to prove that their ancestor was an Italian citizen or was entitled to Italian citizenship at birth.
 This can be done with certified copies of official documents in the hometown of the said Italian ancestor.